5 Steps to Starting a Nonprofit

 Dollars and Sense

-Youll need to create a budget.
 Based on your track record of spending and bringing in resources and on your plans for the year, you can project expenses.
-If youre just starting out, use your goals as a starting point for estimating expenses.
+If you’re just starting out, use your goals as a starting point for estimating expenses.
 Your accountant can be of help here.
 The budget is a guideline.
 You don’t have to get it penny-perfect; just do the best you can.
 You’ll get better at projections over time.

 When doing your budget, do not neglect to allocate resources to fundraising.
 It takes money to make money!